paulipa/sico-wiki/community/doctrines/Garens-Corner.md

 Navy Cap Booster 400 x20
 </details>

 > The blingy repairers on the Scalpel are prone to price-fixing.
-If the reppers are > 10 mil check for cheaper Pithi A through C - type or Pithi A through C-type alternatives, or go with 2 t2 and one blingy repper.
+If the reppers are > 10 mil check for cheaper Pithi A through C - type or Gistii A through C-type alternatives, or go with 2 t2 and one blingy repper.
 {.is-info}

 <details>